meduketto/iksemel-rust/CONTRIBUTING.md

-# Contributing to iks
+# Contributing to iksemel

 Thank you very much for your interest in contributing! :heart:

 ## Ways to Contribute

-There are many ways you can contribute to iks.
+There are many ways you can contribute to iksemel.
 You can:

 ### 1. Share your experience